raniasiddiqui/Generative-AI/README.md

 # Generative-AI
-This repository contains all the assignments and the related coursework.
+This repository contains all the assignments, projects, notes, and resources related to Generative Artificial Intelligence (GenAI) course.